Selective Reviews of Bandit Problems in AI via a Statistical View: Concentration Inequalities

-A comprehensive review of concentration inequalities for machine learning applications can be found in \cite{zhang2020concentration}.
-For contextual bandits, relying solely on concentration inequalities for summation is insufficient \citep{lattimore2020bandit,wei2023zero}.
-In these cases, we require concentration inequalities that account for the expectation upper bound of maxima and provide tight control of the deviations of empirical processes.
-A useful tool here is the DKW inequality \eqref{eq:DKW}, which gives uniform bounds on the empirical distribution function.
-Anderson’s bound is often a tighter alternative to Hoeffding’s inequality in \citep{phan2021towards}.
-Waudby-Smith and Ramdas (2024)\cite{waudby2024estimating} introduced an improved method for deriving confidence intervals using betting strategies, enhancing performance in estimating means of bounded r.v.s.
-In addition to the assumption of independence, certain concentration inequalities also apply to sums of dependent data.
-Examples include the Azuma's and McDiarmid's inequalities, which are based on martingale difference assumptions, which is helpful when dealing with more complex stochastic structures encountered in contextual bandit algorithms \cite{fan2024policy}.
+A comprehensive review of concentration inequalities for machine learning applications can be found in~\cite{zhang2020concentration}.
+For~contextual bandits, however, relying solely on concentration inequalities for summation is insufficient \citep{li2017provably,lattimore2020bandit,wei2023zero}.
+These problems often require inequalities that provide tight control over deviations of empirical processes or bounds on the expectation of maxima.
+Notable tools include the Dvoretzky–Kiefer–Wolfowitz (DKW) inequality \eqref{eq:DKW}, which provides uniform bounds for empirical distribution~functions.